-Here students will learn the 35mm and Red Epic camera systems before they have the them the opportunity to use Cinematography Practica and their individual projects.
+Here students will learn the 35mm and Red Epic camera systems before they have the opportunity to use them in the Cinematography Practica and their individual projects.
 Advanced dollies are introduced, broadening the student's options to include vertical "boom" moves.
-Topics will include setting up the cameras in multiple configurations, lens selection, workflow and the relationship of the camera operator, dolly grip and focus puller.
-Prerequisite(s): Introduction to Motion Picture Camera Technique
+Topics will include cameras setting up the in multiple configurations, lens selection, workflow and the relationship of the camera operator, dolly grip Prerequisite(s): and focus puller.
+Introduction to Motion Picture Camera Technique